aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/100_addons/020-automating-addons-with-gitopsbridge.md

 ---
-title: "Deploy GitOps Bridge to Automate Add-on Management"
+title: "Automate Add-on Management"
 weight: 20
 ---
+In an earlier chapter, you used the GitOps Bridge Terraform module to install ArgoCD and inject the required labels and annotations into the cluster.

-In this chapter, you'll automate the installation and lifecycle management of cluster add-ons using Argo CD and GitOps Bridge.
+In this chapter, you’ll take the next step: using the GitOps Bridge Helm chart to automate the installation and lifecycle management of cluster add-ons.

 GitOps Bridge provides a pre-built Helm chart that simplifies managing add-ons using a declarative approach.
-This chart lives in the addons repository.
+This chart lives in the addons repository under charts folder.

 ![GitOps Bridge Helm](/static/images/gitops-bridge-helm.png)